bigari/shops-nearby/backend/README.md

 Loopback makes building rest-apis straightforward.
 You define the models, their relationships, eventually throw some seeds and add some ACLs.
-You get a running rest api following the openApi specifications (v2 for loopback 3).
+You get a running rest api following the openApi specification (v2 for loopback 3).
 The version 3 is built on top of Express therefore easy to extends (custom routes for instance).

 ## Models